zeisler/active_mocker/README.md

 * Included/extended module methods will not be included on the mock.
 I suggest you keep domain logic out of the model and only add database queries.
 Domain logic can be put into modules and then included into the mock during test setup.
 * Whatever associations are setup in one mock object will not effect any other objects.
 * Validation are not present in mocks.
-* Associating objects together will not associate their ids nor will associating ids associate the objects together.

 ## Inspiration
 Thanks to Jeff Olfert for being my original inspiration for this project.